stevegr74/Spectrum-128k-Emulator/README.md

 - `.sna`
   - 48K loading implemented and verified
+  - interrupt state restored from snapshot header semantics
+  - generic format-based load path in use

 - `.z80`
   - v1 loading implemented
   - v2/v3 page-block support implemented
+  - interrupt state and interrupt mode restored from snapshot metadata
+  - 48K `.z80` uses a dedicated generic restore path

 Snapshots can be loaded via keyboard shortcuts in the UI.